 The Tennessee Lottery primarily aims to raise money for education and other causes, which is under the jurisdiction of the Tennessee Education Lottery Corporation (TELC).
-As you will see from the TELC website, it will have jurisdiction over online sports betting, which is coming soon to Tennessee.
+As you will see from the TELC website, it also has jurisdiction over online sports betting.

 This page gives you a primer on the Tennessee Lottery.
 You’ll find information on the current in-state and multi-state draws below, plus information on some of the many instant-play games.
 Also, you will read about TELC’s charitable work.

 First, let’s learn a little more on how the lottery games came to the Volunteer State.

 Compared to many states, Tennessee was late to the party when it came to lottery games.
 The stumbling block was the state constitution, which was amended to blanket-ban all forms of gambling in 1835.

 A constitutional amendment was required to allow lottery games.

 In Tennessee, the only way to change the constitution is via a referendum, which took place in 2002.
 A total of 57.5% of voters said yes.